-Appeal Process
+Undergraduate Appeal Process

 Students denied acceptance to Clarke University can appeal their admissions decision.
-To initiate the appeal process the student must submit a written request to the admissions office within two weeks of receiving their decision or before the second day of classes (whichever occurs first).
-Appeals are considered based on new information submitted in addition to the original application file.
-The admissions committee will be looking for substantial information showcasing college preparedness.
+To initiate the appeal process the student must submit a Spark questionnaire to the admissions office before the second day of classes.
+Appeals are considered based on new information submitted to the original application file, and can include an interview.
+The admissions committee will look for substantial information showcasing college preparedness and a desire to persist in college.